redox-os/website/content/news/this-month-250430.md

 - (kernel) bjorn3 fixed the saving and restoring of float registers on ARM64
 - (drivers) bjorn3 updated the VESA driver (vesad) to disable the kernel graphical debugging as late as possible
 - (drivers) bjorn3 fixed the ARM64 support on the PCI driver
+- (drivers) bjorn3 improved the error message when the hardware don't support ACPI
 - (system) Jeremy Soller updated uutils to the latest commit
-- (system) Darley Barreto implemented the openat() POSIX function which allows file locations to be isolated from the program.
+- (system) Darley Barreto implemented the `openat()` POSIX function which allows file locations to be isolated from the program.
 It will replace the "named dup" calls, which are non-standard (not POSIX or Linux) so you can access a specific resource or get/set values of a certain category for a resource
 - (system) 4lDO2 migrated more system components and libraries to the userspace-based process manager
 - (system) 4lDO2 updated `escalated` to use the `redox-scheme` library and `SYS_CALL` system call
 - (system) 4lDO2 implemented cancellation on the Orbital scheme